-As Forensic Accountants, we are specialists in providing the in-depth analysis required to give you peace of mind.
+At Grid Forensic Accounting, our chartered accountants are specialist business valuators who can provide the in-depth analysis required to give you peace of mind.
 Through our business valuations process, you will receive a good understanding of the health of the company, become aware of any red flags or suspected fraud and be provided with a fair report.
 In addition, a valuation performed by a forensic accountant is also suitable for use in a court of law.
-(To read more about the role of the Forensic Accountant, click here).
+(To read more about the role of a forensic accountant, click here.)

 Whatever your situation, we can provide you with a reliable business valuation to suit your needs.

-At Grid Forensic Accounting, we obtain relevant financial information from a business and then use one of the following valuation methods, amongst others, to value the business:
+At Grid Forensic Accounting, we obtain relevant financial information from a business and then use one or a combination of the following business valuation methods to value the business:

-The type of method we follow will be determined by the type of business we are valuating.
-To discuss this and our process in greater detail please feel free to contact us or book an obligation-free consultation.
+The method we use will be determined by the type of business we are valuating.
+To discuss these and further examples as well as our processes in greater detail, please feel free to contact us or book an obligation-free consultation.

 The Cost of a Business Valuation